abdulrahmanAlzahrani1/cpit-252/README.md

 note that you need to check every method alone othrwise you will be ending having 5 in quantity not what you excpected.

 ---
-**this screeen has been taking after finshing Q3, I have take pic before but I lost it, I think I did not save changed I made to README file.**
+this screeen has been taking after finshing Q3, I have took pic before but I lost it, I think I did not save changed I made to README file.

 ---

 ## Q3 [What changes would you make  so only concrete classes should be instantiated?](https://cpit252.gitlab.io/labs/lab-1/#3-inhertiance)